darkreactions/ESCALATE/data_model/README.md

 15. **Contents**: defines materials contained within a vessel instance
 16. **DefaultValues**: template for nominal and actual values
 17. **DescriptorTemplate**: template for multiple model instance descriptors
-18. **ExperimentActionSequence**: sequential order of an experiment; instance of ActionSequence
 19. **ExperimentCompletedInstance**: proxy model of ExpermentInstance that contains finished experiments
 20. **ExperimentInstance**: container **specifying** one or more action sequences (of actions) operating on or with one or more materials and **capturing** one or more measures and/or observables at any level of experiment detail
 21. **ExperimentPendingInstance**: proxy model of ExpermentInstance that contains pending experiments